See the section below for answers to frequently asked questions regarding:

 There is a process you must go through in order to officially set up accommodations through the Student Disability Services (SDS).
 The one caveat to this process is that accommodations will not be immediate.
 It will take time to set up any accommodations, so you should engage with the process as soon as you determine the need for accommodations from SDS.

 Yes!
-You will be assigned to your Academic Adviser sometime towards the end of June.
-You will be required to meet with your Academic Adviser (either via phone or video conference) before Friday, August 11 in order to participate in Pre-Registration.
-If you have questions before you get your Adviser assignment, you can contact the College Academic Advising Office.
+You will be assigned to your Academic Adviser in mid-July.
+You will be required to meet with your Academic Adviser (either via phone or video conference) between July 22 and August 16 in order to participate in Pre-Registration.
+If you have questions before you get your adviser assignment, you can contact the College Academic Advising Office.

 See here for information regarding confidential resources on the University of Chicago campus.